bwsw/cloudstack-ui/config-guide.md

 ```

 ### Session Timeout
 Allows you to predefine the setting of the session timeout.
-This setting determines the number of minutes a user's session should stay active.
-After this time passes the user is
+This setting determines a number of minutes a user's session should stay active.
-logged out.
+After this time passes a user is logged out.
-You can set it to `0` to turn this off, although in this case the session is likely to expire on the server side.
+You can set it to `0` to turn it off, although in this case the session is likely to expire on the server side.

 The default value is `30`.